-A target named <PKG-NAME>::<PKG-NAME> target is generated with the following properties adjusted:
+A target named <PKG-NAME>:: <PKG-NAME> target is generated with the following properties adjusted:

-- INTERFACE_INCLUDE_DIRECTORIES: Containing all the include directories of the package. - INTERFACE_LINK_LIBRARIES: Library paths to link. - INTERFACE_COMPILE_DEFINITIONS: Definitions of the library. - INTERFACE_COMPILE_OPTIONS: Compile options of the library.
+- INTERFACE_INCLUDE_DIRECTORIES: Containing all the include directories of the package. - INTERFACE_LINK_LIBRARIES: Library paths to link. - INTERFACE_COMPILE_DEFINITIONS: Definitions of the library.

 The targets contains multi-configuration properties, for example, the compile options property is declared like this: